arschein/AR_Detection_Algorithm/README.md

 # AR_Detection_Algorithm
 A rewrite/reimplementation of an AR detection algorithm by Kennett (2021) (see https://github.com/daemonkennett/ar_detection).
 This version uses xarray instead of iris, and updates the AR axis algorithm to follow the maximum IVT subject to direction constraints.

+The 'header_aralgorithm', 'functions_aralgorithm', and 'main_aralgorithm' need to be put in the same folder.

 INPUTS:
 - netCDF files containing monthly zonal and meridional IVT components.
 Files must follow the filenaming convention 'yyyymm.nc' (e.g. '201601.nc' for January 2016), and they must contain the following netCDF variables: